richardhozak/cargo-examples/README.md

 # cargo-examples

-`cargo-examples` is a cargo subcommand that you can run in any crate tu run all examples in succession.
+`cargo-examples` is a cargo subcommand that lets you run all examples in any locally cloned crate.

 My main motivation for this tool is that when checking out a library or binary, I want to run all the examples so I can quickly grasp the inner workings of a crate interactively.